This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

-An urgent decision was taken to modernise the voter register.
+An urgent decision was taken to modernize the voter register.
 To meet this challenge in record time, Guinea chose Thales.

-The proposed solution for the project is based on the use of biometrics with Thales Secure Enrollment, Thales' enrollment and verification solution that makes it possible to identify and authenticate each individual.
+The proposed solution for the project is based on biometrics with Thales Secure Enrollment, Thales' enrollment, and verification solution that makes it possible to identify and authenticate each individual.

 Thales had to take significant measures to address the risk posed by the Ebola virus outbreak affecting the whole of West Africa during this period.